-(Note: If you haven’t read it yet, my introductory post on this Star Trek: The Original Series rewatch is a good place to start.)
+(Note: This post appears as a page elsewhere on this site.
+If you haven’t read it yet, my introductory post on this Star Trek: The Original Series rewatch is a good place to start.
+Previous essays on specific episodes can be found here.)

 Original Air Date: December 8, 1967